ExaScience/elprep/README.md

-# elPrep 5 is coming soon, with support for variant calling

-Please contact us at exascience@imec.be if you would like to be notified.

 # Overview

 elPrep is a high-performance tool for analyzing .sam/.bam files (up to and including variant calling) in sequencing pipelines.